Incubaid/www-incubaid/www.incubaid.com/content/members/Bettercoin.md

 ##### Founded in 2016

-Bettercoin is a technology initiative launched by Incubaid and a group of 50 people in order to define a green, non-speculative blockchain currency different than Bitcoin.
+Bettercoin is a technology initiative launched by Green IT Globe & Incubaid in order to define a green, non-speculative blockchain currency different than Bitcoin.
 Bitcoin is a power-hungry currency - mining of 1 bitcoin consumes more than 300 pounds of fossil fuel.

 ##### Currency Design